cannonkeys/ck-docs/docs/bakenekogo-flashing-and-remapping-guide.md

 - [BakenekoGO ZMK Studio (Unlocked)](assets/bakeneko60_go-zmk-studio-nolock.uf2)
 - [BakenekoGO ZMK Studio (Locked)](assets/bakeneko60_go-zmk-studio.uf2)

 # BakenekoGO Keymap Editing and Flash Guide
 In this guide, you will learn how to remap keys on your BakenekoGO.
+!!!
+Note
+    With the release of ZMK Studio, most of this can be skipped by downloading one of the two above firmwares and skipping to the flashing section.

 ## Requirements and links